-I am ashamed to say that in the 18 years I’ve lived in Washington state, this is my first year exploring the magnificent Olympic Peninsula.
-The mountain views, ocean smell and charming marine towns are enchanting, and one particular marine town hooked my heart forever — Poulsbo, Washington.
+II am ashamed to say that in the 18 years I’ve lived in Washington state, this is my first year exploring the magnificent Olympic Peninsula.
+The mountain views, ocean smell, outdoor activities, and charming marine towns are enchanting, and one particular marine town hooked my heart forever — Poulsbo in Kitsap county, Washington.

-We began our chilly, drizzly tour with a piping cup of cocoa at the walk up-espresso window, Viking Brew, located along the main drag.
+We began our chilly, drizzly tour with a piping cup of cocoa at the walk up-espresso window, Viking Brew, located along the main drag in downtown Poulsbo, Washington.
 Be careful, or you might miss it.
 Helpful tip: Look for the “Coffee on the Corner” sign.
 This little café is walk-up only, but that’s part of the fun!
 Other highly suggested cafes are Cups Espresso, where you can grab a delicious piece of Strata and Poulsbohemian Café, where the water views are unbeatable, and you can get a glimpse of the never-ending community scarf.

-I’m a firm believer that a warm beverage should always accompany a pastry of some sort, which is why visiting the famous Sluys Bakery was a must.
+I’m a firm believer that a warm beverage should always accompany a pastry of some sort, which is why visiting the famous Sluys Bakery was a must-visit place in downtown Poulsbo, WA.
 Mounds of strudel, Finnish ribbon cookies, sweet, sticky rolls, frosting-painted goodies and toasted, coconut donuts (my personal favorite) are displayed.
 Sluys has a welcoming staff and a sweet smell right as you enter the door.
-Sluys is arguably one of the more popular destinations in town, but they keep that homey, small batch feel alive for customers.
+Sluys is arguably one of the more popular destinations in the small town, but they keep that homey, small-batch feel alive for customers.

 Boutiques, Antiques, Décor And More